raspberrypilearning/321-make-mentor-guide/en/step_8.md

 ### When creators are ready to move on

-When your creators are ready to move on, they can go for the next path in the series or they can try a path from a different piece of hardware or software.
+When your creators are ready to move on, they can go for the next path in the series or they can try a path for a different piece of hardware or software.